"The Diagram is like Guardrails": Structuring GenAI-assisted Hypotheses Exploration with an Interactive Shared Representation: Discussion

 \subsubsection{Potential System Improvements}

 The ordered node-link diagram, while generally well-received, had room for improvement according to participant feedback in the interview.
 Suggestions included enhancing user control over hypothesis exploration, allowing direct manipulation of dataset columns, connecting relevant hypotheses, and showing branched nodes with different user inputs.
-These improvements could potentially make the system more flexible and informative for users exploring complex data relationships.